ottowayi/pycomm3/docs/usage.rst

 :meth:`LogixDriver.write` method accepts any number of tag-value pairs of the tag name and value to be written.
 To write arrays, include ``{<# elements>}`` suffix to the tag name and the value should be a list of the values to write.
 A ``RequestError`` will be raised if the value list is too short, else it will be truncated if too long.
-Writing of full structures is not supported.

 Write a tag